AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-Note that this operation is irreversible!
-Hence, it is recommended to create a backup of the data file before running this command.
+This operation is irreversible and will lead to significant data loss if unintended!
+Therefore, the system will prompt you for confirmation before deleting all data.
+Even if deleting all data is the desired course of action, it is recommended to create a backup of the data file before running this command as you may change your mind later on.
 </box>

 ### Viewing help: `help`